LLnCSoftware/mserve/examples/05scripted/05scripted.md

 Where you can help is to go down to where you see: "But what will users want to accomplish ?" and maybe add some stuff.)

+The stype represents a description of a servant that is present in the routingTable in order to be able to replace it with a new version, gradually with canary deployment, or suddenly with conventional deployments, for example:

+ * hdb-running-on-ec2-t2.small
+ * rdb-running-in-Singapore

+The sversion is used to indicate which rows are supposed to replace which other rows, either via canary deployment or deletion and replacement, so that an admin can say "I'm upgrading the software on the rdb-running-in-Singapore to the new commit"

 ### A problem with the current system

 The servant type (stype) and version (sversion) are tags applied to rows in the routing table.